InvadingOctopus/comedot/Comedot for Godot Asset Library.md

 Asset Name: Comedot - Components Framework
 Description:

 A project template and framework for making 2D games by adding components to entities.
-Includes a library of components for common tasks like player movement and combat, helper functions, UI, and free-to-use 3rd-party assets for prototyping.
 May be combined with any other framework or architecture.

+• A library of components for features needed in most games like: Different types of player movement, combat, collectibles, inventory, upgrades, turn-based gameplay etc.
+• Standard UI controls like a stats HUD, buttons & lists for special skills, etc.
+• Scenes for Logo → Main Menu → Options, Input Remapping, Pause Overlay
+• Save/Load player preferences in config file with `Settings.any_name`
+• Helper functions & debugging tools like charts for monitoring variables.
+• Free-to-use 3rd-party assets for quick prototyping.

-This is a work in progress.
+This is a work in constant progress!
 For more deets and the latest version, lookie loo the Develop branch on the GitHub repository: https://github.com/InvadingOctopus/comedot/tree/develop

 ALERT: The first time you load this project, there may be errors because Godot will re-import the asset files and set the IDs for textures etc. To fix, just close and reopen the project.